 Create A Budget For Better Control Over Spending

 Create a budget so you can better track your fixed and variable costs.
 If costs are too high, make needed changes.
 Use a financial planner if you don’t think making a formal budget will work for you.
-Separate your monthly fixed costs which must be paid separately and first.
-Discretionary spending is what you have left, if any.
+Separate your monthly fixed costs, which you must pay separately and first.
+Discretionary spending is what you have left over if any.
 Use budget apps with customizable alerts, help you analyze your spending habits by category and different time perspectives.

 Budgeting may help you identify bad habits that are fixable so long as you put in the diligent effort.

-Spending less than you earn, paying off debt and budgeting are intertwined.
-Together, they are keystone habits that can improve chances of working into better habits.
+Spending less than you earn, paying off debt, and budgeting are intertwined.
+Together, these actions are keystone habits that can improve chances of working into better habits.

 How Long Does It Take To Change A Bad Habit?

-I had always heard that it took a 21 days to break a bad habit.
-As a member of Weight Watchers, which is ALL about breaking bad eating habits (and it definitely works for as I am down 30 pounds and declining!) they always refer to the 21 days.
+I had always heard that it took 21 days to break a bad habit.
+As a member of Weight Watchers, which is ALL about breaking bad eating habits (and it works for me as I am down 30 pounds and declining!), they always refer to the 21 days.
 However, I did not know its origin.

-The 21 day time frame dates back to the nearly 70 years.
-Dr. Maxwell Maltz, a 1950s plastic surgeon found that it would take his patients about 21 days to get used to seeing their new face or post amputation, they would sense a phantom limb.
-Dr. Maltz wrote about his own adjustment period to changes and new behaviors to form a new habit….”it requires a minimum of about 21 days for an old mental image to dissolve and a new one to jell.”
+The 21-day time frame dates back to nearly 70 years.
+Dr. Maxwell Maltz, a 1950s plastic surgeon, found that it would take his patients about 21 days to get used to seeing their new face, or post-amputation, they would sense a phantom limb.
+Dr. Maltz wrote about his adjustment period to changes and new behaviors to form a new habit….” it requires a minimum of about 21 days for an old mental image to dissolve and a new one to jell.”

-There is more research that indicates that it takes a longer time to form a new habit than 21 days.
+More research indicates that it takes a longer time to form a new habit than 21 days.
 A 2009 study published in the European Journal of Social Psychology by Phillipa Lally, a health psychology researcher at University College London, indicated it took 66 days on average (in a range of 18 days to 254 days) to form a new habit.

 How To Build New Habits Through Habit Stacking

 James Clear has studied and written extensively on habit stacking, including in his book, Atomic Habits.
-Clear says the quickest way to build a new habit into your life is to stack it on top of a current habit.
-This is called habit stacking.
-First, Clear explains how a study of synaptic pruning may lead to building new, and presumably better habits.
+Clear says the quickest way to build a new habit into your life is to stack it on top of a current habit, or habit stacking.
+First, Clear explains how a study of synaptic pruning may lead to building new and presumably better habits.

 In a 2007 study from Oxford University, researchers compared newborn baby brains with those of adults.
 They found that the average adult had 41% fewer neurons than the average newborn.